goldnarms/IconWiki/Deployment.md

 ### Setting up environment variables

 A few environment variables (e.g. MongooseDB connection string), must be set on the Heroku apps before they can run as expected.
-Envirotment variables are set by:
+Environment variables are set by:

 - Navigate to you iCon project root folder
 - Execute `heroku config:add <variable name>=<variable value> --app <heroku app name>`